heiswayi/heiswayi.nrird.com/about.md

 #### Licensing

-Unless otherwise stated, all original code snippets presented on this blog are licensed under [MIT License](http://heiswayi.github.io/mit-license).
-All original photographs and texts (blog articles) on this blog are licensed under [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).
+Unless otherwise stated, all contents on this blog are licensed under [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).

-[^1]: Some of the projects may be obsolete or unmaintained, the only reason it's still there is for the archive purpose.
-[^2]: Sometimes, it could be just a hobby stuff, and I did it just for fun.